Every year we look forward to the glorious display the daylilies make in July. They are truly spectacular.

 These lilies were already in place when we bought the property.
 I’ve done very little to them, except occasionally rake out and thin them.
 When I thin the lilies, I plant them elsewhere on the property.
 This is achieved by clump division.
 Simply dig up a clump of the roots (a.k.a. “rhizomes”) and separate them with your fingers.
 Then, plant elsewhere.

-They are very hardy, they multiply and spread quickly.
-It is not recommended to divide a clump more often then once every two or three years.
+They are very hardy, and they multiply and spread quickly.
+It is not recommended to divide a clump more often than once every two or three years.
 Although, I have done it more often and the plants suffered no ill effects!

 This makes them ideal for my gardening style, which is as low-or-no-maintenance as possible!